 What to expect

 In this case the pōwhiri is an official welcome for all new students to the University of Auckland.
-It removes the tapu (sacredness) of the manuhiri (visitors) to make them one with the tangata whenua (home people).
+It removes the tapu (restrictions) of the manuhiri (visitors) to make them one with the tangata whenua (hosts).
 Protocols differ from marae to marae.

 Pōwhiri are held at Waipapa Marae or Te Aka Matua o te Pou Hawaiki Marae (Faculty of Education and Social Work).
-When you arrive, you will spot the Student Ambassadors in blue coloured t-shirts.
+When you arrive, you will spot the UniCrew in navy coloured t-shirts.
 The ambassadors are there to help guide you and prepare you for the processes prior to being welcomed on to the marae.

 - The group gathers together closely at the waharoa which is the gateway to the marae ātea (forecourt between the waharoa and the wharenui/carved house).

-- The karanga (welcoming call) from tangata whenua/host (adult female) is given.
-This acknowledges the arrival of manuhiri (visitors) and invites manuhiri to move slowly and respectfully onto the marae led by an adult female followed by women and children, in turn followed by the men, i.e. men should position themselves at the back of the women.
+- The karanga (welcoming call) from tangata whenua is given.
+This acknowledges the arrival of manuhiri and invites manuhiri to move respectfully onto the marae.
+It is usually led by the kaikaranga followed by women and children, in turn followed by the men, i.e. men should position themselves at the back and to the sides of the women.

-- Visitors will stop approximately 10 metres in front of the carved house and a minute’s silence will be observed (bowing our heads) to remember our loved ones - both tangata whenua and manuhiri - that have passed on.The karanga also acknowledges the kaupapa (reason) for their visit, who the visitors are, and, if known, where they are from.
+- Visitors will stop an appropriate distance in front of the carved house and a minute’s silence will be observed (bowing our heads) to remember our loved ones - both tangata whenua and manuhiri - that have passed on.The karanga also acknowledges the kaupapa (purpose) for their visit, who the visitors are, and, if known, where they are from.

-- Finally the karanga accepts the manuhiri have come in peace.Once manuhiri have reached their seats, they should remain standing until the kaikorero tangata whenua indicates that they may sit.
+- Finally the karanga accepts the manuhiri and once manuhiri have reached their seats, they should remain standing until the kaikōrero tangata whenua indicates that they may sit.

 Order of speeches